itsukihana/octopus-mate/README.md

 ### No Responsibility for Third-Party Services

-The App may contain links or references to third-party websites or services.
-Octopus-mate is not responsible for the content or operation of such third-party services and does not endorse them in any way.
+The App, related documentation, or any related material may contain links or references to third-party websites or services.
+Octopus-mate is not responsible for the content or operation of such third-party services and does not endorse them in any way, including any direct or indirect references herein.

 ### Changes to Terms and Conditions